School of Earth and Sustainability

 Flagstaff, AZ, 86011 USA

-I am also the faculty coordinator for the Global Science and Engineering Program, in which students complete two majors (a science/engineering degree and a language/culture degree) and spend a year abroad studying in their new language.
+I was also the sciences and engineering faculty coordinator for the Interdisciplinary Global Programs, in which students complete two majors (a science/engineering degree and a language/culture degree) and spend a year abroad studying in their new language.
+I heartily recommend the IGP (https://nau.edu/igp/).

 My research interests are diverse, but center on volcanoes.

 I study volcanoes, with particular interest in the processes of pyroclastic currents and in magmatic processes in the crust.
-Typically, this involves careful fieldwork, paleomagnetism, and geochemistry.
+This work often involves careful fieldwork, paleomagnetism, and geochemistry.
 My goals are to better understand explosive processes at volcanoes so that we can better protect the public from volcanic hazards.

 I have several ongoing projects:

 Hopi Buttes (Tsezhin Bi'i) of NE Arizona: These are nephelinitic/monchiquitic (weirdo rocks!) volcanoes that formed maars, tuff rings, and tuff cones, as well as some spatter cones.
 The area was the site of a large playa in Miocene time, and the volcanoes erupted through saturated sediments.
-The exposures are fantastic, and my graduate students and I are investigating the phreatomagmatic eruption processes and sedimentary history of the area.
+The exposures are fantastic, and my graduate students and I investigate the phreatomagmatic eruption processes and sedimentary history of the area.
 Facies analysis allows us to determine how the pyroclastic currents changed character out from the vent, while vent facies analysis allows us to understand the processes of magma-water interaction better.
 Anisotropy of magnetic susceptibility studies are helping us determine the depositional processes from the surges.
-I would like to work with other students on processes of water-magma interactions, flow processes, and petrology at the Hopi Buttes.
 Water-magma interactions are very common, but we do not understand why they occur in some eruptions but not in others, even at the same volcano.
 We need to understand how magma and water interact explosively in order to be able to define hazards.
-I am working with an MS student, Michaela Kim, from NAU and a PhD student, Giuseppe Re, from University of Otago on the Jagged Rocks dike complex to understand the magma feeder systems just beneath maar/diatremes.

-Mexico: I am working with Gerardo Carrasco-NúĖez on several Recent maar volcanoes in the Serdán-Oriental basin in the eastern part of the Central Volcanic Belt of Mexico.
+Mexico: I work with Gerardo Carrasco-Núñez on several Recent maar volcanoes in the Serdán-Oriental basin in the eastern part of the Central Volcanic Belt of Mexico.
 We have been studying vent migrations at several maars, including Tecuitlapa and Atexcac.
-My student, Allison Austin, studied a rhyolitic maar, Tepexitl, in great detail and then extended her study of rhyolite/water interaction processes while on a Fulbright scholarship in Germany.
-She worked with Bernd Zimanowski carrying out explosion simulations using “magmas” from Tepexitl.
-Emily Anderson is currently studying how water gains access to magma in phreatomagmatic eruptions, using a couple of examples from the Serdán-Oriental Basin.
+My student, Allison Austin, studied a rhyolitic maar, Tepéxitl, in great detail and then extended her study of rhyolite/water interaction processes while on a Fulbright scholarship in Germany.
+She worked with Bernd Zimanowski carrying out explosion simulations using magmas from Tepéxitl.

-San Francisco volcanic field around Flagstaff: I am working with archaeologists and geomorphologists on a project studying the impact of the ~900 y.b.p. of Sunset Crater on the people living here at that time.
-This project has expanded to studying the interactions of humans and volcanoes at other very young scoria cones in southwestern North America, including Little Springs, Parcutin, and Jorullo.
-Scoria cones are relatively small volcanoes that affect limited areas, but we have found that, because they commonly form where people are living, their effects on humans can be significant.
-We have found evidence of human interactions with the eruptions themselves (offerings of corn and ceramic sherds), use of the lava flows for defensive purposes and caching water, as well as evidence of changes in agricultural practices in adaptation
+San Francisco volcanic field around Flagstaff: I work with volcanologists, archaeologists and geomorphologists to study the interactions of humans and volcanoes at very young scoria cones in southwestern North America, including Sunset Crater, Little Springs, Paricutin, and Jorullo.
+Scoria cones are small-ish volcanoes that affect limited areas, but we have found that, because they commonly form where people are living, their effects on humans can be significant.
+We have found evidence of human interactions with the eruptions themselves (offerings of corn and ceramic sherds), use of the lava flows for defensive purposes and caching water, as well as evidence of changes in agricultural practices in adaptation to the eruptions.

 I can send pdfs of many of these papers upon request.
 I also have several manuscripts submitted, so those may be available soon.